Letters from Lodi

 This year nine of the Lodi region's wineries that specialize in Tempranillo will open their doors for this self-guided tour.
-It's a special event because Tempranillo, a grape that originated in Spain and generally considered that country's finest red wine variety, has found a natural home in Lodi's Mediterranean climate and grape-friendly soils.
-In short, Tempranillo produces first class red wines, as fine as any in the world, and certainly as fine as any in Lodi.
+It's a special event because Tempranillo, a grape that originated in Spain and is generally considered the country's finest red wine variety, has found a natural home in Lodi's Mediterranean climate and grape-friendly soils.
+In short, Tempranillo produces first-class red wines, as fine as any in the world, and certainly as fine as any in Lodi.

 You can learn how to join in on the local festejos by visiting the Tour of Tempranillo website at www.lodispanishwinetour.
 The idea is to map out your own route.
 Take your time, enjoy the scenery, savor and chat about these special wines, some of them phenomenal.

 You can kick off your Lodi Tempranillo experience by picking up a guidebook (no fee to embark on the tour!) at any of the participating wineries.
 Each winery's activities will range from special barrel tastings to vertical tastings, food pairings, live music, library wines, raffles, and special offerings of wines for purchase.
 Shout it out with #LodiTourOfTempranillo #InternationalTempranilloDay #Tempranillo.